realjck/realjck/README.md

 ## 🚀 About Me

-I am a versatile developer with a passion for innovation and interactive experiences.
+I am a dedicated developer with a passion for innovation and interactive experiences.
 With hands-on experience in digital learning, I design and develop solutions that enhance interactivity and accessibility.

 ## 🛠️ Skills